In this video tutorial, I will walk you through three different methods that will allow you to select and change colors in Photoshop.

 2. Hue/Saturation Adjustment Layer

 You can use the Hue/Saturation Adjustment Layer to change the color of an object by first making a mask around the object.
-Then clicking on the colorize checkbox and adjusting the hue.
+Then click on the colorize checkbox and adjust the hue.

 3. Hue/Saturation (On-image Adjustment Tool)